 What Are the Symptoms in Young Children?

 Infants and children with brain damage may not communicate sensory problems, headaches, and other symptoms after a blow to the head.

 These are the symptoms of a mild to severe injury in a child:

-A traumatic brain injury often gets caused by blows to the head or body, but the degree of damage depends on various factors, such as if it’s an acquired brain injury with no issues or severe brain damage occurs.
+Blows to the head or body often cause a traumatic brain injury, but the damage depends on various factors, such as an acquired brain injury with no issues or severe brain damage.